Utah War: Thomas L. Kane

 The lull in hostilities during the winter provided an opportunity for negotiations, and direct confrontation was avoided.
 As early as August 1857, Brigham Young had written to Thomas L. Kane of Pennsylvania asking for help.
 Kane was a man of some political prominence who had been helpful to the Mormons in their westward migration and later political controversies.
 In December, Kane contacted President Buchanan and offered to mediate between the Mormons and the federal government.
 In Buchanan's State of the Union address earlier in the month, he had taken a hard stand against the Mormon rebellion, and had actually asked Congress to enlarge the size of the regular army to deal with the crisis.
 However, in his conversation with Kane, Buchanan worried that the Mormons might destroy Johnston's Army at severe political cost to himself, and stated that he would pardon the Latter-day Saints for their actions if they would submit to government authority.
 He therefore granted Kane unofficial permission to attempt mediation, although he held little hope for the success of negotiations.
 Upon approval of his mission by the President, Kane immediately started for Utah.
-During the heavy winter of 1857–1858, he traveled under the alias "Dr. Osborne" over 3,000 miles from the East coast to Utah, first by ship to Panama, crossing the isthmus via the newly constructed (1855) the Panama Railway, and then taking a second ship to San Francisco.
+During the heavy winter of 1857–1858, he traveled under the alias "Dr. Osborne" over 3,000 miles from the East coast to Utah, first by ship to Panama, crossing the isthmus via the newly constructed (1855) Panama Railway, and then taking a second ship to San Francisco.
 Upon learning that the Sierra passes were blocked for the winter, he immediately took a ship to San Pedro, the unimproved harbor for what is now Los Angeles.
 He was met there by Mormons who took him overland through San Bernardino and Las Vegas, to Salt Lake City on the strenuous southern branch of the California Trail, arriving in February 1858.